oleeskild/digitalgardendocs/src/site/notes/Advanced/Note Specific Settings.md

 ---

 ## Metatags
-Setting metatags for a note can be done by adding a dg-meta-tags attribute like so:
+Setting metatags for a note can be done by adding a dg-metatags attribute like so:

 ```
-dg-meta-tags:
+dg-metatags:
  description: "some description"
  "og:image": "https://example.com/someimage.png"
 ```